Banu-Prasanth-Pulicharla/custom-shell-creation/README.md

 Usage of Shell
 ==============
-This shell will be doing all the following -
+This shell (say banu> ) will be doing all the following -

 1. Execute commands with multiple arguments.
 For example:
 	```